urani-trade/solana-dev-onboarding-rs/chapters/02_dev_env.md

 <br>

-1. Setup the development environment with a local blockchain cluster.
+1. Set up the development environment with a local blockchain cluster.

 2. Create a filesystem wallet and airdrop Solana tokens to it.